 Apple's biggest slate isn't its best, but it's not far off

 Weight: 713g | Dimensions: 305.7 x 220.6 x 6.9mm | OS: iOS 10 | Screen size: 12.9-inch | Resolution: 2048 x 2732 | CPU: Dual-core 2.26 GHz | RAM: 4GB | Storage: 64GB/256GB/512GB | Battery: 10,307mAh | Rear camera: 8MP | Front camera: 1.2MP

-The iPad Pro won't be for everyone due to the size and cost, but for those it does appeal to (and can afford it) you're unlikely to find a better tablet for your needs, and you'll swiftly find it indispensable.
+The iPad Pro won't be for everyone due to the size and cost, but for those it does appeal to (and can afford), you're unlikely to find a better tablet for your needs.

-Whether its graphics, multi-tasking or providing a pseudo-Mac experience when you're away from the office the iPad Pro is capable of so much.
+Whether its graphics, multi-tasking or providing a pseudo-Mac experience when you're away from the office, the iPad Pro is capable of a lot.

 Even the Pencil - hilarious name aside - is an impressive tool for a particular niche.
 For the more professional user, or just one that cares about a larger, more expansive screen to work on, this is the best tablet out there and more than capable of replacing a laptop.